ALSA and xmms are a little more complicated because they have no shortcut settings.

 I wrote a few shell scripts for play/pause/stop/backword/forward/volume.

-You can download them and place them for example in /etc/xmms/scripts/ and assign like above keyboard shortcuts to them.
+place them for example in /etc/xmms/scripts/ and assign like above keyboard